freeradical13/freeradical13.github.io/index.md

 An oceanic basin is made of a [continental shelf][] where the continental plate meets the ocean.
 The shelf is underwater, shallow, and generally flat.
 The shelf leads to the [continental slope][] which is a steep drop off.
 The continental slope leads to a less steep slope called the [continental rise][] which contains run off that dropped down the slope (sometimes carving [submarine canyons][] in the slope created by [turbidity currents][]).
 The continental rise leads to the [abyssal plain][] which is generally flat and makes up the the majority of the ocean basin with a depth between 3000-6000m.
 The [continental margin][] consists of the continental shelf, continental slope, and continental rise.

 A [seamount][] is a mountain below the ocean surface of at least 1000m with a generally rounded top.
-[Tablemounts][] are seamounts with flat tops, generally from wave erosion during a seamount's island phase.
+[Tablemounts][] (or guyots) are seamounts with flat tops, generally from wave erosion during a seamount's island phase.

 A [fringing coral reef][] may form around an island.
 As the island is eroded, a [barrier reef][] may remain as the island sinks.
 When the island submerges, an [atoll][] with a [lagoon][] may remain.